MicrosoftDocs/cpp-docs/docs/windows/changing-a-symbol-or-symbol-name-id.md

 |Strings|IDS_|String in the string table|
 |MFC|AFX_|Reserved for predefined MFC symbols|

-## To change a symbol value assigned to a single resource or object
+### To change a resource's symbol name (ID)

 1. In [Resource View](../windows/resource-view-window.md), select the resource.

    > [!NOTE]
    > If your project doesn't already contain an .rc file, please see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).

-1. In the **Properties** window, type the symbol name followed by an equal sign and an integer in the **ID** box, for example:
+1. In the **Properties** window, type a new symbol name or select from the list of existing symbols in the **ID** box.

-    ```
-    IDC_EDITNAME=5100
-    ```

-The new value is stored in the symbol header file the next time you save the project.
-Only the symbol name remains visible in the ID box; the equal sign and value are not displayed after they are validated.
+   If you type a new symbol name, it is automatically assigned a value.

+You can use the [Resource Symbols dialog box](../windows/resource-symbols-dialog-box.md) to change the names of symbols not currently assigned to a resource.

 ### Symbol value restrictions